Frequently Asked Questions

-Our Bike Techs are on hand at rest stops to fix what ails you.
+Our Bike Techs are on hand at rest stops to fix any problems.
 You can call the Command Center or flag one of the Sweep vehicles to take you to the next rest stop to check in with the Bike Tech team.
-You should carry spare tubes in your seat bag; if your bike needs a part that you don’t have, the Bike Techs can fix it—but there may be a cost for the spare part.
+We do recommend you carry spare tubes in your seat bag; if your bike needs a part that you don’t have, the Bike Techs can fix it—but there may be a cost for the spare part.

-We suggest you have two water bottles attached to your bike; one for water and one for a sports drink (like Gatorade).
+We highly recommend you have two water bottles attached to your bike; one for water and one for a sports drink (like Gatorade).
 You may also use a Camelbak™ hydration pack.

 You should have a small bike pump attached to your bike or bring CO2 cartridges.
 If you use a CO2 cartridge to refill a flat tire, you should deflate your tire and refill it with regular air at the next rest stop or at the hotel (by using a simple stand pump).
 CO2 is a gas and quickly dissipates through the rubber, which can make it dangerous to ride on the re-inflated tire longer than you have to.